The Best Swimming Pools in Reykjavik

 Weekends from 8 AM to 9 PM

-The pool itself is 82 feet (25 meters) long, and at its end is a children's area, which is a little warmer than the larger one.
-There are four hot tubs there, a cold bath, a steam room, and a water slide.
+The pool is 82 feet (25 meters) long and includes an area for children that’s a little warmer than the main pool.
+The facility also offers four hot tubs, a cold therapy bath, a steam room, and a water slide.

-What sets this pool apart from others is the water itself, which comes from the town's reservoir and is filled with minerals that are supposed to be good for your skin.
+What sets Seltjarnarneslaug apart from other pools is the water itself, which comes from the town's reservoir and is filled with minerals that promote skin health.

 Seltjarnarneslaug